Jeff O'Neill: NHL

 After his brother was killed in a car accident in Toronto in July 2005, O'Neill expressed a desire to play for the Maple Leafs in order to be closer to family.
-On July 30, 2005, Carolina GM Jim Rutherford traded O'Neill to the Toronto Maple Leafs for a conditional draft pick in the 2006 NHL Entry Draft.
+On July 30, 2005, Carolina GM Jim Rutherford traded O'Neill to the Toronto Maple Leafs for a conditional draft pick in the 2006 NHL entry draft.

 Re-united with former Carolina Hurricanes coach Paul Maurice, O'Neill enjoyed a resurgence early in the 2006–2007 season playing on the top line with Mats Sundin and Alexander Steen, was briefly one of the top scorers.
 However, despite scoring 20 goals that season, O'Neill was benched for the remaining few games due to inconsistent performances.
 His poor performance combined with his fear of flying led him to consider retirement at the end of the season.
 After sitting out the following season, he was invited to the 2008-09 Training Camp by his former team, the Carolina Hurricanes.
 Following training camp, O'Neill played in two exhibition games with the Hurricanes, but opted to retire before the official start of the season.

 Broadcasting career

 O'Neill is presently a sports broadcaster and hockey analyst with The Sports Network, appearing on Toronto Maple Leafs broadcasts and TSN Hockey programs.
-He currently co-hosts OverDrive on TSN Radio 1050 with host Bryan Hayes and fellow co-host and former goaltender Jamie McLennan.
+Nicknamed "O-Dog", he currently co-hosts OverDrive on TSN Radio 1050 with host Bryan Hayes and fellow co-host and former goaltender Jamie "Noodles" McLennan.